eril7536/NVO/Readme.md

     log_level: debug
  ```

  The YAML file can placed in current directory or  ~/.config/openstack or /etc/openstack.
-The above are present in the <user>-openrc.sh file.
+The above details are present in the <user>-openrc.sh file.

 ### Initialize a connection :
 We can initialize a connection using openstack.connect and provide the user credentials which are defined in the YAML file.